Naity17/PAW-first-website/README.md

 ### Features to implement in the future

-With my fututre progress in the course, I would like to add a payment link, which would ease the payment efforts and encourage people to donate with onlt a couple of clicks.
+With my fututre progress in the course, I would like to add a payment links, which would ease the efforts of the visitors and encourage them to donate with only a couple of clicks.

+New dogs and their stories will be also constantly updated.

 ## Testing